MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 _One shot to destroy them all._

-1. Update the flake with `joined = false` for all member servers
+1. Update the nix flake with `joined = false` for all servers
-1. Remove any `clusterToken` from the config for all member servers
+1. Update the nix flake with `clusterToken = null` for all member servers
-1. Run the `./scripts/incus-hypervisors.sh --destroy` script.
+1. Run the `./scripts/incus-hypervisors.sh --yolo --destroy --force-reboot` script.

 ## Network Configuration